KxSystems/docs/docs/ref/doth.md

 Syntax: `.h.cd x`

-CSV from data: where `x` is a table or a list of columns returns a matrix of comma-separated values.
+Where `x` is a table or a list of columns returns a matrix of comma-separated values.

 ```q
 q).h.cd ([]a:1 2 3;b:`x`y`z)